pghvlaans/sbotools/man-md/sbotools.1.md

 [sboconfig(1)](sboconfig.1.md) or by editing */etc/sbotools/sbotools.conf*.
 The
 repositiory can also be fetched using **sbotool** if running as root.

+Along with its copy of the repository, the **SBO_HOME** directory also contains directories for automatic and manual file downloads at *SBO_HOME/distfiles* and *SBO_HOME/distfiles/manual*, respectively.
+The manual downloads directory can be reached from a symlink at *SBO_HOME/manual_downloads*.
+Files with the correct name and checksum in this directory are prioritized when building packages.
+It is particularly useful for downloads that cannot be done from the command line (those requiring a license agreement, for example).

 The default mirror depends on the running version of Slackware.
 Stable releases use the appropriate branch on
 <https://gitlab.com/SlackBuilds.org/slackbuilds/> and -current uses